canonical/cloud-init/doc/rtd/topics/format.rst

 - apt upgrade should be run on first boot
 - a different apt mirror should be used
 - additional apt sources should be added
-- certain ssh keys should be imported
+- certain SSH keys should be imported
 - *and many more...*

 .. note::